quentinemusee/HotClick/README.md

 ~~~

 ## Q&A
-1. _Why do you software use both keyboard and pynput.keyboard libraries ?
+1. _Why do your software use both keyboard and pynput.keyboard libraries ?
 Doesn't this amount to importing two different libraries for the same purpose?
 If you're going to use pynput.mouse, why not get rid of keyboard library ?_
 **The reason I didn't get rid of the keyboard library is simple: it's much easier to use and read than pynput.keyboard.
 I'm aware of the "duplicate dependency" this generates, but when I tried to migrate all the code calling on keyboard, the result was functional but inelegant, unreadable.
 I'll do a real migration the day pynput.keyboard makes it possible to check at any time whether a given key is pressed, and to do so cross-platform.**